Walton-on-the-Naze

 Our project “Out of Season” took us to Walton-on-the-Naze, a small British seaside town in Essex, to document the area just weeks before the British summer was officially due to kick in.
 We were curious to explore this coastline when it wasn’t filled with families lining the beach with deck chairs, rows of nurtured sandcastles, and people eating double scoop ice creams from a cone.

 We found it rather strange to see such an amazing sandy beach, usually full of energy and life during peak times, looking like what could perhaps be described as an abandoned ghost town.
-The photography, in particular, captures this sense of baron space.
+The street photography, in particular, captures this sense of baron space.
 However, Walton has so much charm and nostalgia, and for some, it has a deep sense of belonging and history too.
 Along with the featured photography we also produced a short documentary-film where we spoke to Stephen, a resident beach hut owner in Walton-on-the-Naze, about his personal connection to the area.

 Why we set out document this British seaside town

 Having visited Clacton-on-Sea as children, I think the gravitational pull of nostalgia is what drew us to neighboring Walton-on-the-Naze.
 But the original catalyst to this project was that we wanted to start without a definitive brief, as an exercise in sharpening creativity on the fly.
-From my perspective (Hax) as a promotional filmmaker, I’m a stickler for a brief.
+From my perspective (Hax) as a filmmaker, I’m a stickler for a brief.
 Often filming with the edit in mind, I like to pick and choose my shots with a sense of purpose and the end result, which in actual fact is a trait that can sometimes obscure creativity.
 Tarik on the other hand, as an established London street photographer, has an admirable ability to use shapes and composition to allow each picture to tell its own story.

 I love this and will go to Walton on the Naze out of season, inspired by your pictorial story